MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsHybridTelephoneNumber.md

 ## DESCRIPTION
 This cmdlet displays information about one or more hybrid telephone numbers used for Audio Conferencing with Direct Routing for GCC High and DoD clouds.

-Returned results are sorted by TelephoneNumber in ascending order.
+Returned results are sorted by telephone number in ascending order.

 ## EXAMPLES